agalue/cassandra-multi-instance/README.md

 If something goes wrong with the `cloud-init` script used to set up the Cassandra cluster or OpenNMS, you can do the following to track down the progress and errors.

-If you're using RHEL/CentOS 7:
+If you're using CentOS 7:

 ```bash=
 sudo grep cloud-init /var/log/messages | less
 ```

-If you're using RHEL/CentOS 8:
+If you're using CentOS 8:

 ```bash=
 sudo less /var/log/messages/cloud-init-output.log